SHORELINE GREENWAY TRAIL:

 Branford Section:

 Starting from the Tilcon Road parking lot; [Continuing Mileage] Map Board located here.
-Cross the Tilcon RR tracks and continue along the hard packed gravel rail trail.
+Cross the Tilcon RR tracks and continue East, along the hard packed gravel Trolley Trail.
 Very scenic with Osprey nesting platforms as you travel along a causeway through the Pine Orchard Wildlife Marsh.
 A narrow cement walkway (Walk bikes if you encounter pedestrians) leads across a bridge to a wooded section.
 Travel through a rock cut and underneath Pleasant Point Rd before crossing an old iron Trolley Bridge over a tidal creek via a narrow wooden walkway (Walk bikes if you encounter pedestrians).
 Long Island Sound & Thimble Islands to your right.
 Come to the West Point Rd parking lot after 3.2 miles.
 Straight will take you out to Thimble Island Rd.

 Madison Section:

-Note; The Shoreline Greenway Trail heads right, while the Hammonasset Beach SP Trail continues straight.
-See Below.
+Note; The Shoreline Greenway Trail heads right, Northwest, while the Hammonasset Beach SP Trail continues straight, SouthSee Below.

-Heading straight along the Hammonasset Beach SP Trail; The wide paved trail continues into the Park past the campgrounds.
+Heading straight, South, from the Hammonasset Beach SP Entrance Road, the wide paved Hammonasset Beach SP Trail continues into the Park past the campgrounds.
 Restrooms, water fountains available all along the route.
 Pass a playground where you'll find a Map Board.
-After 0.7 miles the trail turns southeast following the shoreline and beaches (blocked by sand dunes).
+After 0.7 miles the trail turns Southeast, following the shoreline and beaches (blocked by sand dunes).
 Picnic pavilions and bath houses along the route.
 Access to beach.
-Travel alongside the Hammonasset Natural Area Preserve before the paved trail ends after 2.1 miles across from MEIGS POINT NATURE CENTER .
-You may continue right along a narrow stone-dust trail that circles around a small pond before bringing you to a parking lot at Hammonasset Point.
-Nice natural views of Long Island Sound up a short path.
-Past the parking lot you'll come to another bath house at 2.5 miles.
-This is as far as you can travel by bike.
+Travel alongside the Hammonasset Natural Area Preserve before the paved trail ends after 2.1 miles at Water Way, across from the MEIGS POINT NATURE CENTER and parking lot

 HH

-CLICK HERE FOR BRANFORD SECTION MAP
+CLICK HERE FOR SHORELINE GREENWAY TRAIL MAP

 CLICK HERE FOR YOUNG'S POND PARK MAP